• Skip to primary navigation

 Expert Tips:

-Dot a little butter over the top of the dish before baking it in the oven, for an extra indulgent finish.
+• Dot a little butter over the top of the dish before baking it in the oven, for an extra indulgent finish.
+This will help the potatoes brown and crisp up on top.

 Variations:

-• Add chopped smoked bacon and cook it with the onions.
+• Add chopped smoked bacon and cook it with the onions for a smoky twist.

-• Make extra cheesy boulangere potatoes and add more grated Parmesan and dot blue cheese over the top.
+• Make extra cheesy boulangere potatoes and add more grated Parmesan and dot blue cheese over the top before baking.

 Storage:

-Store: Allow the cooked dish to cool, cover it in foil, and place it in the fridge for up to 3 days.
+Store - Allow the cooked dish to cool, cover it in foil or cling film, and place it in the fridge for up to 3 days.

-Freeze: Allow the potatoes to cool, then cover the dish with foil and freeze for up to 3 months.
-Allow the potatoes to defrost before reheating in a hot oven or microwave.
+Freeze - Allow the potatoes to cool, then cover the dish with foil and freeze for up to 3 months.
+Allow the potatoes to defrost before reheating them in the oven at 190C for 30 minutes.
+You can also reheat the dish in the microwave (minus the foil layer).

 Nutrition: